The-going/evlproject/content/core/testing.md

-Without any argument, the program called `latmus` runs a 1Khz sampling loop, collecting the min, max and average latency values obtained for an EVL thread running in user-space.
-This is a timer latency benchmark which does not require any additional interrupt source beyond the on-board hardware timer readily available to the kernel.
+Without any argument, the program called `latmus` runs a 1Khz sampling loop, collecting the min, max and average latency values obtained for an EVL thread running in user-space which responds to timer events.
+This is a timer latency benchmark which does not require any additional interrupt source beyond the on-chip hardware timer readily available to the kernel.
 You can also use this program to [calibrate the EVL core timer]({{< relref "core/timer-calibration.md" >}}), finding the best gravity values for this timer.

 ```
 # /usr/evl/bin/latmus
 ```

 {{% notice note %}}
-To get this test running, you will need `CONFIG_EVL_LATMUS` to be enabled in the kernel configuration, and loaded into the kernel under test if you built it as a dynamic module.
+Unless you plan to measure [in-band response time to GPIO events]({{< relref "core/benchmarks/_index.md#latmus-gpio-response-time" >}}) only, you will need `CONFIG_EVL_LATMUS` to be enabled in the kernel configuration to get other `latmus` tests running, and loaded into the kernel under test if you built it as a dynamic module.
 For those familiar with Xenomai 3, this program combines the features of the `latency` and `autotune` utilities available there into a single executable.
 {{% /notice %}}

 `latmus` accepts the following arguments, given as short or long